pcukierskidata/Symulacja-II-tury-2025/README.md

 May 21–30, 2025 – Created the "Prediction of Results" dashboard

 June 2, 2025 – Created the "Fact_Votes_Second_Round" table based on official PKW results; began work on the "Second Round Results" dashboard

+June 3, 2025 – Added a bar chart to the "Second Round Results" dashboard, presenting the results of the second round.
+Added filtering of results by voivodeships, counties, and municipalities.